Hyrax: Biblical references

 References are made to hyraxes in the Hebrew Bible.
 In Leviticus they are described as lacking a split hoof and therefore not being kosher.
 Some of the modern translations refer to them as rock hyraxes.
-The words "rabbit", "hare", "coney", or "daman" appear as terms for the hyrax in some English translations of the Bible.
+The words "rabbit", "hare", "coney", and "daman" appear as terms for the hyrax in some English translations of the Bible.
 Early English translators had no knowledge of the hyrax, so they did not give a name for them, though "badger" or "rock-badger" has also been used more recently in new translations, especially in "common language" translations such as the Common English Bible (2011).